jodihadden/TactViz/README.md

 based on the needs of student Olivia Shaw in the Hadden Lab at the University of Delaware.
 If you use TactViz for your research, please cite it as follows:

-TactViz: A VMD plugin for tactile visualization of protein structures Olivia R. Shaw and Jodi A. Hadden-Perilla
+TactViz: A VMD plugin for tactile visualization of protein structures.
+Olivia R. Shaw and Jodi A. Hadden-Perilla.
 Journal of Science Education for Students with Disabilities (2020) Accepted.

 Usage